FreshFedora/Simple-Program/README.md

 Group Work for CMPINF 0010 -
 Cole Swierczek, Griffin Holcombe, Justin Liang

-Asks user name, and age, spits them back out at the user
+Function : Asks user name, and age, spits them back out at the user

+Installation : copy prompt to terminal -  git clone https://github.com/FreshFedora/Simple-Program
+               folder should now be on your machine